Skip to main content

 Concepts

-A Future is an offchain user-defined computational task that is executed asynchronously.
+A Task is an offchain user-defined unit of computation that is executed asynchronously.
 The result is stored onchain.

-After that, a validator running a Prophet executes the Future and provides the result.
+After that, a validator running a Prophet executes the Plugin and provides the Task result of a Task.
 Other validators vote on correctness of the result.
 It takes several blocks to get the output, but it doesn't slow the blockchain down thanks to asynchronous execution.

 Prophet